 Here are 6 common pitfalls in practice management and how you can easily avoid them:

-1. “Our great design reputation is enough”
+manage the 1.
+“Our great design reputation is enough”

 Yes, the reputation of your design talents will go a long way in positioning your practice as a market leader.
 But being an awesome architect is one thing, and being a savvy business owner is another.
 If you can’t effectively manage the process for your clients, staff and contractors, then you’ll end up being known as a total nightmare to work with!

 When pitching for work, don’t forget to also highlight your process, methodology and timeframes so your clients can see that you’re well-prepared to take on their project from an organisation perspective, as well as a skills perspective.
 If you think your organisation skills are lacking, then point number two is just what you need...

 2. “We don’t have a job management system for our architecture practice”

 Before your business starts to grow, you should seek out a system that will allow you to scale as required.
 A job management system for your practice will ensure you and your team can manage the daily tasks involved in projects with more ease, accuracy and efficiency - things like managing leads, quoting, time tracking and invoicing.

 Remember, this doesn’t have to be an expensive custom-built software solution.
 Cloud-based software such as WorkflowMax allows you to manage all these critical tasks in one integrated system - the best part is that you can also access it from anywhere you have an internet connection, so no matter where you’re working you can keep up to date with who is doing what.

 3. “We just use spreadsheets for everything”

 Spreadsheets might have been fine when it was just you in the business, but as you grow and your need for accurate data grows with it, then your time-consuming spreadsheet system isn’t going to cut it.